manesec/manesec/README.md

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=manesec&show_icons=true)

-I'm an IMEL student still studying at macau, interested the pentest skill and to be a hacker.
+I'm an IMEL student still studying at macau, interested the pentest skill and to be a hacker, but is a good man.

 I am standing in the red team, so it need some time to learn about that.